 Most of the steps including advantages of WebSocket communication, covered in in my previous blog post.

-Another problem associated with WebSocket package is the message tiggering is limited by the websocket clients only.
-Which means normal HTTP requests or another php process cannot send a message to a client connected to WebSocket server.
-This limits the usage of the module system beccause it is always websocket client to websocket client communication.
+Another problem associated with WebSocket package is the message triggering is limited by the WebSocket clients only.
+Which means normal HTTP requests or another PHP process cannot send a message to a client connected to WebSocket server.
+This limits the usage of the module system because it is always WebSocket client to WebSocket client communication.

 Another problem associated with the same implementation is scalability.
 This limits the number of requests can be handled in a single instance because message processing also is done on the same instance running WebSocket server.
 Which limits the scalability of the system.
 WebSocket package V2 is created to address these problems.

 The above-stated problems are solved by implementing Incoming and Outgoing queues in WebSocket.
 In the new architecture, the duty of the WebSocket server is to push new messages to the output queue and send input queue messages to the respectively connected clients.

 In V2 if message1 received by the server it is validated and moved to a processing queue by WebSocket server.
 So the server is instantly available to accept new connections.
 So message1 coming to the server does not need any waiting time and instantly get processed.
 As we can notice the total processing time reduced from 10 seconds to 6 seconds.

 Another important advantage is scalability.
 Each message added to the queue is processed by workers. depending on system load we deploy any number of workers on multiple systems.
 This gives the flexibility to scale the system depending on system load.
 ALl worker process will pop messages from queue and process one by one.
 So more the worker process faster the messages in the queue will be executed.